 Amazon Deep Jungle Adventures in Ecuador

-In Ecuador, the Amazon is relatively small compared to other countries like Peru and Brazil.
+In Ecuador, the Amazon is relatively small compared to other countries like Perú and Brasil.
 However, it still takes up about ⅔ of Ecuador’s landmass.
 The deep Amazon begins where the road ends; you’ll likely need to travel by canoe from this point on.
 Ecuador jungle tours in this region of the Amazon will probably take place in one of the following areas:

 - The Cuyabeno Wildlife Reserve (northeast, along the Colombia-Ecuador border) in Sucumbios Province